 What can you do to improve the way you and the people you lead are handling workplace change?
 How can you build up reserves to minimize the cumulative cost of change?

-- Third, know your employees.
+- Know your employees.
 Pay attention to their change history — especially if you are the new manager coming in.
 Consider how many changes have occurred and the cumulative demands these changes have placed on employees.
 Have those changes been positive, neutral, or negative?

 Change is costly, but so is failing to change.
 Choose your workplace changes carefully and factor employees’ reality into decisions.
+This is how to be a successful change leader.
 Wise investments can make the difference between a pool of employees who are engaged and effective — and a demoralized group struggling to get through each day.

 Ready to Take the Next Step?

-Foster change leadership and help your employees handle workplace changes better at with Live Online Custom Leadership Training tailored to to your organization’s unique challenges.
-Available topics include Innovation and Breakthrough Thinking, Leading Through Change, Executive Team Alignment, and more.
+Foster change leadership and help your employees handle workplace change better at with Live Online Custom Leadership Training tailored to to your organization’s unique challenges.
+Available topics include Innovation and Breakthrough Thinking, Leading People Through Change, Selling Your Ideas, and more.